Lessons From Thomas Jefferson

 On mature reflection, I am glad that I gave up suing the two universities I have told you about.
-Why?
-Because I am sure if my case had seen the light of day, I would have been featured in the newspapers and thus bring shame to me and my family.
-And I don't think I would have won the case because as I see it now, the two universities acted appropriately by taking me to hospital.
+For one thing, I am sure if my case had seen the light of day, I would have been featured in the newspapers and thus bring shame to myself and my family.
+Then, I don't think I would have won the case because as I see it now, the two universities acted appropriately by taking me to hospital.

 You see, it was foolish of me to stop attending classes at JKUAT in 2008 without communicating with anyone.
 I wonder what I would have done had I ran out of money while hanging around the university.
 So the JKUAT authorities were wise to take hold of me and take me to hospital.
 Same case with the UoN authorities.

 And that brings me to the point I am trying to make: that I behaved immaturely not only in those two instances in 2008 and 2011 when I went astray at JKUAT and UoN but also in numerous other occasions over the past twelve years.
 And I behaved immaturely in spite of having been a grown-up.

 Like in 2011, a few months after I was discharged from UoN clinic, I became unreasonably mad with the world after my family and several friends of mine failed to send me money for producing a song that I had plagiarized from a Catholic hymn.
 Imagine I ran away from home and sent people messages at night that I was going to commit suicide.
 The ploy didn't work because nobody came to my aid.